Illinois Stewardship Alliance is building collective power by expanding and cultivating our support base through outreach and education

 Expanding our Base

 We grow our movement by connecting directly with farmers and eaters—our core base.
-By organizing farmers market outreach, attending community events, and presenting at conferences, we go the extra mile meet people where they are to invite them into the work.
+By organizing farmers market outreach, attending community events, and presenting at conferences, we go the extra mile to meet people where they are to invite them into the work.

 Educating new Changemakers